 Let me give you 2 recent examples from our own home:

-A few months ago, my 15-year-old son had a friend over.
+Last year, my then 15-year-old son had a friend over.
 No one else was home.
 He cooked a full meal for his friend – without calling me and asking me what to do.

 That’s a big deal.